Tuberculosis Infection Control

-In recognition of tuberculosis as a serious public health threat, The University of Texas Health Science Center at Houston (“university”) adopts the following policy to minimize the risk of exposure of students, faculty, staff, residents, patients and the general public to infectious tuberculosis.
+In recognition of tuberculosis as a serious public health threat, The University of Texas Health Science Center at Houston (“university”) adopts the following policy to minimize the risk of exposure of employees, trainees (students, fellows and residents), patients and the general public to infectious tuberculosis.
 These measures are described in detail in the Tuberculosis Control Plan contained in the Institutional Biosafety Manual and are in line with current Centers for Disease Control and Prevention (“CDC”) recommendations.
 Health care workers are required to become familiar with and to abide by the Tuberculosis Control Plan.

 Without good cause, no health care worker may refuse to treat individuals infected with Mycobacterium tuberculosis or to perform job duties that involve contact with the tuberculosis bacterium.
 Health care workers must seek prior approval from their supervisors if they have good cause for refusing to treat individuals infected with Mycobacterium tuberculosis or to perform job duties that involve contact with the tuberculosis bacterium.

-Tuberculosis: an infectious disease caused by Mycobacterium tuberculosis (“Mtb”) that is transmitted in airborne particles, called droplet nuclei, from a person with infectious tuberculosis and breathed in by a non-infected person who may contract the disease.
+Tuberculosis: An infectious disease caused by the bacterium tuberculosis, Mycobacterium tuberculosis, which that is transmitted in airborne particles, called droplet nuclei, from a person with infectious tuberculosis and breathed in by a non-infected person who may contract the disease.

-Risk assessment: a procedure to evaluate the level of risk of exposure of individuals to airborne tuberculosis in a work area based on the type of work performed, the prevalence of tuberculosis in the surrounding community and in the particular area of the facility, and the rates of person to person transmission of tuberculosis.
-Risk of exposure, assessed as low, intermediate, or high, determines the frequency by which health care workers must be retested for tuberculosis.
+Risk assessment: A procedure to evaluate the level of risk of exposure of individuals to airborne tuberculosis in a work area based on 1) the type of work performed, 2) the prevalence of tuberculosis in the surrounding community and in the particular area of the facility, and 3) the rates of person to person transmission of tuberculosis.
+Risk of exposure, assessed as low, intermediate, or high, determines the frequency by which health care workers must be screened for tuberculosis.
 The university's Tuberculosis Control Plan, contained in the Institutional Biosafety Manual, describes the risk assessment procedures.

-Infectious Diseases Review Committee: A subcommittee of the Biological Safety Committee appointed to review instances of infection from communicable diseases in health care workers and to determine those circumstances, if any, under which a health care worker who is infected with a communicable disease may perform his or her job responsibilities.
+Infectious Diseases Review Panel: A subcommittee of the Institutional Biosafety Committee appointed to review instances of infection from communicable diseases in health care workers and to determine those circumstances, if any, under which a health care worker who is infected with a communicable disease may perform his or her job responsibilities.

 A. Health Care Workers Tuberculosis Screening Program

-Detailed screening information is found in the Biological Safety Manual, Tuberculosis Exposure Control Plan.
+Detailed screening information is found in the Institutional Biosafety Manual, Tuberculosis Exposure Control Plan.

-B. Management of Positive Tuberculosis Skin Tests or Indications of Infection
+B. Management of Positive Tuberculosis Screening Tests or Indications of Infection

-Evaluation and management of employees will be referred to UTHS or to the employees’ respective providers of choice.
-Employees may use UTHS and will not be responsible for the cost of examination, radiographic studies, laboratory studies and medication.
+Evaluation and management of employees and residents will be referred to UTHS or to the employees’ respective providers of choice.
+Employees and residents who use UTHS and will not be responsible for the cost of examination, radiographic studies, laboratory studies and medication.

 Health care workers are required to follow CDC guidelines for the prevention of the spread of tuberculosis infection.
 It is the responsibility of the appropriate supervisor or attending clinician to monitor compliance with all infection control precautions.